pleabargain/EnglishHelpsYourCareer/phrases.md

 - That idea is as old as dirt.

 # once in a blue moon
+(not very often.)
 - I see her once every blue moon.
-(not very often.)

 # open up a can of worms
 (create new problems when you are trying to solve a problem)

 # rise and shine
 (wake up)
+- It's time to rise and shine!

 # A rolling stone gathers no moss.
 (If a person is always moving to new places, then he will never form relationships or have attachments to anything.)

 # Stop and smell the roses.
 (Take time to enjoy life.)
+- My mother likes to tell me to stop and smell the roses.

 # The grass is always greener on the other side.
 (Things or situations seem to look better for other people.)